At fifty bucks a pop, the bulb is a bit over-priced but it’s a bargain compared to the cost of the trip to get one.

 “Nothing,” she said, “just looking.”

 I know those words well.
-It’s what my children said when caught eyeing the cookie jar.
-It’s what the cat told the parakeet.
+It’s what children say when caught eyeing the cookie jar.
+It’s what cats tell parakeets.
 It’s what my wife says about shopping.

 Halfway down the aisle, she halted before a large bin.